ENGLISH AS A SECOND LANGUAGE STUDIES CERTIFICATE

 Plus any three of the following:

-All courses must be completed with a grade of B or better.
+All graduate courses must be completed with a grade of B or better.

 I am a non-native speaker and would like to take classes to improve my English.
 Is this the right program for me?